 Valentine's Day in Paris: Celebrate Your Love in the City of Love

-It's hard to imagine a more romantic city in the world than Paris - so what better destination with your love on Valentine's Day, especially if you might be planning to propose?
+It's hard to imagine a more romantic city in the world than Paris - so what better destination to celebrate your love on Valentine's Day, especially if you plan to propose?

 First, save by finding a cheap flight so that you can splurge once you get there by staying at a 5-star Palace hotel.

-As night falls, head out to one of these romantic destinations - and the perfect place to propose:
+As night falls, head out to one of these romantic destinations for the perfect place to propose:

 - Valentine's Day Seine River Cruise with 5-Course Gourmet Dinner & Live Music - Champagne, wine, and live music round out this wonderful experience for February 14.
 Find out more